kkamieniecka/slides_kpbioteam/EWAS_Elixir_CNV/PITCHME.md

 @size[0.5em](CNVs could involve large genomic regions encompassing multiple genes.
 In addition, in recessive diseases, CNVs can alter one allele of a specific gene, while the second one could be altered by Short Nucleotide Variations.)
 @ul
-- define CNV annotations including: type; genotype; genes and transcripts; expression level; exons; regulatory elements; breakpoints/ fusion fragments for WGS only (allowing detection of tandem duplications vs. inverted duplications and translocations).
+- define CNV annotations including: type; genotype; genes and transcripts; expression level; exons; regulatory elements; breakpoints/ fusion fragments for WGS

 - develop a specific pipeline to interpret duplications as tandem, inverted or translocation duplications may result in very different phenotypes.

 - will develop specific bioinformatics tools to select candidate genes localized in the CNV region by combining genes' annotations and patients' phenotype.
 @ulend
 ---